DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this folder containshow to change groups
+this folder contains changing owners